FollyMaddy/DNA-Project/README.md

 First attempt to make a test program in blocks for microbit.

-Pictures of program added.
+Pictures of the program are added.

 An ELCO was used over a 100k thermistor with a 100k in series.

+A mosfet is switched to turn on or off a heater element.

-We want to use part this "layout" to be used in the arduino program.
+We want to use part this structure to be used in the arduino program.

 # pcr-arduinoMegaR3-2

-Program to make thermisors working and to calibrate 100k an 10k thermistors.
+Program to make thermisors working and to calibrate a 100k and a 10k thermistor.

-100k values seem to be ok.
+100k measured values seem to be ok.

-10k values have to be checked.
+10k measured values have to be checked.

-We want to add ELCO's over the thermistor for accurancy an calibrate again.
+We want to add ELCO's over the thermistor for accurancy and calibrate thermistors again.